 Neuropathic pain has been recently defined as 'pain arising as a direct consequence of a lesion or disease affecting the somatosensory system'.
 It can occur both in malignant and non-malignant conditions and be disease- or treatment-related.
 One third of cancer pains have a neuropathic component.
-Fifty percent of difficult-to-manage cancer pains are neuropathic.
+Fifty per cent of difficult-to-manage cancer pains are neuropathic.
+Professor Marie

-(St Columba's Hospice Chair of Palliative Medicine, University of Edinburgh) outlined the characteristics, mechanisms, assessment and management of neuropathic pain.
+Fallon (St Columba's Hospice Chair of Palliative Medicine, University of Edinburgh) outlined the characteristics, mechanisms, assessment and management of neuropathic pain.
 Neuropathic pain is described as 'burning', 'pricking' or 'shooting'.
 It is generally 'constant' and may have additional touch or temperature-evoked components.
 It is located within areas of disturbance of sensation to touch and temperature.
 Various neuropathic pain syndromes are thought to share common mechanisms.
 Central and peripheral neuronal plastic changes result in heightened sensitivity to sensory stimuli, disturbed balances between excitation and inhibition and both central and peripheral sensitisation.
-Such changes occur through the excitation at the glutamate receptors, altered facilitation-inhibition balance, altered sodium channel expression and through cytokine releasing activation of glial cells within the spinal cord."
+Such changes occur through excitation at the glutamate receptors, altered facilitation-inhibition balance, altered sodium channel expression10 and through cytokine-releasing activation of glial cells within the spinal cord."
 This complex system feeds into, and is modified by, both midbrain and cortical pathways.
-Through these connections, the existent psycho-emotional environment can be altered by the presence of pain, but it can also modify the experience of that pain.
+Through these connections, the existent psychoemotional environment can be altered by the presence of pain, but it can also modify the experience of that pain.
 The presence of anxiety, depression or fear can heighten the intensity and impact of pain.7

 It is often difficult to determine which neuropathic pain mechanisms are active in any single patient.
 Despite this, there is a need to develop individualised, rapid and effective treatments in patients with limited prognosis.
-Prof. Fallon emphasised the importance of full assessment of neuropathic pain.
-Quantitative sensory testing (QST) bedside evaluation of somatosensory dysfunction could allow a standardised approach to assessment that identifies subtle differences in neuropathic pain within clinical and research settings.
+Professor Fallon emphasised the importance of full assessment of neuropathic pain.
+Quantitative sensory testing (QST) bedside evaluation of somatosensory dysfunction could allow a standardised approach to assessment that identifies subtle differences in neuropathic pain within clinical and research settings.12 but this remains limited by the heterogeneity of the trials available.

-General pharmacological management should be tailored to individuals, bearing in mind harmful or helpful secondary effects and interactions.
-Current guidelines use 'numbers needed to treat' to aid selection of first and second drugs, but this remains limited by the heterogeneity of the trials available.
 The mainstay of treatment remains tricyclic antidepressants, calcium channel alpha-2-delta agonists (gabapentin or pregabalin), selective noradrenaline re-uptake inhibitors (duloxetine or venlafaxine) and topical lidocaine patches (when pain is focal and associated with allodynia).
 These may be given in combination with an opioid.
 Second-line strategies include lamotrigine, cannabinoids, opioid switching or combination therapies.
 The session was completed by outlining a case of successfully using topical menthol 0.5% to treat refractory, bortezomib-induced peripheral neuropathic pain.
-The rationale was based on preclinical data targeting topical transient receptor potential melastatin receptors with activators such as menthol.
+The rationale was based on preclinical data targeting topical transient receptor potential melastatin (TRPM) receptors with activators such as menthol.
 13